Natural, un-posed wedding photography

 And that’s just the thing: being more heavily posed doesn’t solve the problem.
 Photographers young in their career will focus on how to pose better.
 There is a place for that, but taking more time to tell a client how to hold themselves takes away from any moment that might have been there.
 It lacks the emotions that make it timeless.

-Katie and I work differently.
-We want a good balance of portraits and candid moments.
+I want a good balance of portraits and candid moments.
 But there’s a way to work through a wedding day that brings out the best in both.
 It’s about knowing our job so well after years in the business that we can prepare for moments before they even happen.

 It starts in a consultation.
 We don’t book with anyone without talking to both the bride and groom together.
 Our personalities have to match from day one.